b4ux1t3/Fibonacci-Learning-Game/README.md

 eventually be GUI-based, though I'm toying with the idea of making it command-line only with ASCII art.
 That might end up being something different.
 (Maybe a history learning aid?)

-Goals:
+Short-Term Goals:
-Quizzes-
-GUI-
-Custom art-
-Differentiated student and teacher modes
+Quizzes-Differentiated student and teacher modes

+Long-Term Goals:
+GUI-Custom graphics